-MEDICAL ETHICS AND THE HUMANITIES (M.A.)
+MEDICAL ETHICS AND HUMANITIES (M.A.)

 The Master of Art in Medical Ethics and Humanities is designed for healthcare professionals and students who wish to explore the value and meaning of medicine from a multi-disciplinary perspective, deepen their medical knowledge and skills in trained health professions, become social science and humanities researchers and enhance patient, family and community care through advanced graduate education and narrative-based approaches to health care delivery.
-There are two tracks in the M.A. program including a clinical ethics track and a health humanities track.
-Students take foundational coursework shared by both tracks and then take specialized coursework based on the track of choice.